Corporate Commercial Bank: History

-Corporate raiding: Corpbank and Vivacom

-Purchasing Vivacom
+Purchase of Vivacom

 In 2012, Vasilev bought a stake in Vivacom, which is the brand name of the Bulgarian Telecommunications Company EAD (BTC).
 Vivacom is the largest telecommunications company in Bulgaria.
 It is the leading market provider in a variety of telecommunications services, including landline, mobile, Internet, radio, and TV.
 Around 3,500 work for Vivacom, and it is headquartered in Bulgaria's capital, Sofia.

 Back in 2007, AIG executed a buyout of Vivacom, after which Vivacom went heavily into debt.
 Vasilev spotted an opportunity and raised the capital to purchase the company.
 At one point, Forbes magazine ranked Vasilev as the second-most influential man in Bulgaria.

 By 2014, Corpbank was Bulgaria's fourth-largest bank, and it had an extensive portfolio of companies that it owned or partially-owned.
 Corpbank was the only bank in Bulgaria investing in start-ups and entrepreneurs; as such, its profits and power grew.